 I think you guessed it correctly- onsen!

-Get yourself a soak session at Okuhida hot springs when visiting Takayama in winter.
+Get yourself a soak session at Okuhida hot springs during winter in Takayama.

 Okuhida is known for its open-air baths surrounded by magnificent views of the Northern Japanese Alps.